WeebzSlayer/mod-diablo-core/README.md

    *  Scaling Gear: Because the potions and cleave use percentage-based math, this module works perfectly for High-Stat / Fun Servers as well as Blizzlike servers.

-   *  Performance: If you notice lag with 100+ players, lower the Diablo.Density.Chance to 10.
+   *  Performance : If you notice lag with 100+ players, lower the Diablo.Density.Chance to 10.

 ---